QSD-Group/EXPOsan/exposan/bsm1/README.rst

 Summary
 -------
 This module implements the Benchmark Simulation Model No. 1 (BSM1).
-[1]_ The code for process modeling and dynamic simulation has been verified against GPS-X and MATLAB Simulink [2]_ results.
+[1]_ The code for process modeling and dynamic simulation has been verified against the MATLAB/Simulink [2]_ implementation developed by International Water Association (IWA) Task Group on Benchmarking of Control Strategies.
+The ``MATLAB`` folder contains MATLAB/Simulink results for comparison.

 .. figure:: ./figures/BSM1.png